-In 2015, the national list of Hospital Acquired Complications (HACs) was released on a trial basis.
-The list was developed through a comprehensive process that included reviews of the literature, clinical engagement and testing of the concept with public and private hospitals.
-The list consists of 40 complications within 16 complication groups and can be used to support hospitals in monitoring patient safety and quality.
+The national list of 16 hospital acquired complications (HACs) was developed through a comprehensive process that included reviews of the literature, clinical engagement and testing of the concept with public and private hospitals.

 In November 2009, Health Ministers endorsed the Commission’s recommendation that hospitals routinely monitor and review a succinct set of indicators.These hospital-based outcome indicators can be generated by jurisdictions or private hospital ownership groups, which hold the source data, and reported back to provider facilities.

 The Commission, together with the States and Territories, is developing a national patient safety measurement model for hospital safety.
 The aim is to understand hospital adverse event rates, in order to inform and support patient safety programs.

 The focus of the Patient experience and patient satisfaction in hospitals project is to complement the National Patient Experience Survey with a set of core, common, hospital-level survey questions to be integrated into all hospital surveys.

 Practice-level indicators of safety and quality for primary health care are designed for voluntary inclusion in quality improvement strategies by organisations and individuals providing primary health care services.
 Research and extensive consultation informed the development of this indicator set.
 The synthesis of submissions on the Consultation Paper, and detailed specification of the national set of practice-level indicators of safety and quality for primary health care, are now available.

 The Commission has developed a specification for core, hospital-based outcome indicators of safety and quality for the day procedure sector, building on the national core hospital-based outcome indicators approach.